efreitasn/cfop/README.md

-# cfp
+# cfop
-cfp is a package to help build CLIs in go.
+cfop is a package to help build CLIs in go.

 ## Naming
 There's a lot of confusion regarding the terms in a CLI.
 This package aims to use a nomenclature that is well-known and doesn't present any ambiguity.
 The nomenclature is as follow: